Significance-based Estimation-of-Distribution Algorithms: Conclusions

 \section{Conclusions}

-We introduced a new algorithm (\sigcGA) that is able to optimize both \OM and \LO in time $O(n\log n)$ with high probability and in expectation, which is the first result of this kind for an EDA or even an EA.
-The \sigcGA achieves these run times by only performing an update to its probabilistic model once it notices a significance in its history of samples.
-In contrast to that, typical theoretically investigated EDAs or EAs do not save the entire history of samples but only a small part thereof: EAs save some samples in their population whereas EDAs store information about the history implicitly in their frequency vector.
+We introduced the novel EDA \sigcGA, which optimizes both \OM and \LO in $O(n \log n)$ w.h.p. and in expectation.
+This is the first result of this kind for an EDA or even an EA.
+These run times are a result of the update process of the \sigcGA: it only updates its probabilistic model if it finds a significance in the history of its samples.
+In contrast, common EDAs or EAs that are analyzed theoretically do not store the entire history of their samples; EAs keep some samples as their population, and EDAs learn from samples iteratively and store the gained information implicitly in their model.

-Since it is quite memory-consuming to store all samples seen so far the longer the \sigcGA runs, we proposed a way of efficiently saving all of the necessary information for the algorithm, which is the number of $1$s or $0$s seen so far.
-Currently, the \sigcGA saves new information every iteration.
-However, whenever both offspring sample the same value, the algorithm does not learn anything.
-Thus, an even more memory-efficient approach would be to only save a bit value if the one of the winning offspring differs from the respective bit value of the loser.
-This is how the cGA actually performs an update.
-However, since the intention of the \sigcGA is to keep its frequencies as long as possible at $1/2$ until it detects a (hopefully correct) significance, this approach reduces the memory necessary only by a constant factor of $2$, due to classical Chernoff bounds.